Duterte says will reinforce, not militarise, Philippines-controlled islets

 The maverick former mayor set off alarm bells on Thursday, including in Beijing, when he said he had ordered troops to occupy uninhabited islets and shoals that the Philippines claims in the Spratly Islands.

-Philippine defence and military officials later said plans were to upgrade existing facilities and not occupy new territories.
+Philippine officials later said plans were to upgrade existing facilities and not occupy new territories.

-He said the Philippines would not engage in any military buildup, but indicated the United States would seek to do so.
+He said the Philippines would not engage in any military buildup, but indicated the United States would.

-China claims most of the South China Sea through which about US$5 trillion in ship-borne trade passes every year.
-Neighbours Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims.
+China claims most of the South China Sea through which about US$5 trillion in ship-borne trade passes annually.
+Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims.

 "If they fight each other, we will be hit.
 Everybody knows, the United States will be stockpiling their weapons there.
 And, they said they will not," he said, without elaborating.